 - ENAB[n] Indicates that transmission on the serial port is to use a specific handshake protocall in the output direction only.
-There are four protocalls known to OASIS serial drivers: - ENABl Monitor the DTR line (data terminal ready).
+There are four protocalls known to OASIS serial drivers: - ENAB1 Monitor the DTR line (data terminal ready).
 When this line has a true status a character will be output to the device.
-This is the most efficient handshake protocall used by OASIS. - ENAB2 Each line of data sent to the device is terminated with a DC1 character.
-Transmission of another line of data is not begun until a DC3 character is received from the device. - ENAB3 Each line of data sent to the device is terminated with an ETX character.
-Transmission of another line of data is not begun until an ACK character is received from the device. - ENAB4 Monitor the CTS line (cleK'KK' has a true status a character will be output to the device.
+This is the most efficient handshake protocall used by OASIS. - ENAB2 Transmision of a DC3 character from the device indicates that it is not ready to receive characters; transmission of a DC1 character from the device indicates that it is ready to receive characters. - ENAB3 Each line of data sent to the device is terminated with an ETX character.
+Transmission of another line of data is not begun until an ACK character is received from the device. - ENAB4 Monitor the CTS line (clear to send).
+When this line has a true status a character will be output to the device.